Godwin Antwi: Vejle BK

 On 23 December Antwi signed a half-year-long contract with Danish club Vejle BK.

 Bodø/Glimt

 After his contract with Vejle expired, Antwi signed a half-year contract with Norwegian First Division side Bodø/Glimt on 30 July 2013.
 He made his debut in the 2–0 victory against Sandefjord.

 Sisaket FC

 Antwi signed for Sisaket of the Thai Premier League on 23 February 2014.
 He made his debut in the 0–1 loss against Osotspa Saraburi F.C.

 On 15 October 2014 Antwi scored his first goal in Thai Premier League in 1–3 loss against Buriram United.

 DRB-Hicom FC

 Despite Sisaket FC's offer to extend his contract, Antwi made a decision to sign with a Malaysia Premier League side, DRB-Hicom F.C.
-He continues to be a very influential figure in the club, providing his team a rock-solid defence and much needed leadership at the back.
+He continues to be an influential figure in the club, providing his team defence and much needed leadership at the back.